 The Exchanges resulted in an increase in the tax basis of the Company's investment in QLH subject to the provisions of the TRA.
-As a result, the Company recognized an additional liability in the amount of \$1.4 million and \$1.6 million for the TRA-related payments during the three and six months ended June 30, 2022, respectively, representing 85% of the aggregate tax benefits it expects to realize from the increases in tax basis related to the redemption of Class B-1 units, after concluding it was probable that such TRA payments would be paid based on management's estimates of future taxable income.
+As a result, the Company recognized an additional liability for TRA related payments of \$0 and \$1.6 million during the three and nine months ended September 30, 2022, respectively, representing 85% of the aggregate tax benefits it expects to realize from the increases in tax basis related to the redemption of Class B-1 units, after concluding it was probable that such TRA payments would be paid based on management's estimates of future taxable income.

-During the three and six months ended June 30, 2022, the Company paid \$0 and \$0.2 million pursuant to the TRA, respectively.
-As of June 30, 2022, the total amount of payments expected to be paid under the TRA was \$86.1 million, of which \$2.8 million was included in accrued expenses on the Company's consolidated balance sheets.
+During the three and nine months ended September 30, 2022, the Company paid \$0 and \$0.2 million, respectively, pursuant to the TRA.
+As of September 30, 2022, the total expected payments under the TRA were \$86.1 million, of which \$2.8 million was included in accrued expenses on the Company's consolidated balance sheets.